SalAlba/real-world-node-workbook/README.md

 What DB schema modifictions would you make?
 Where would you put it in our model in code?

-As you're deciding where to put favorite a trainer will provider some code.
+As you're deciding where to put favorite, a trainer will provide some code.

 ## Introducing internal read model